 - Preheat the oven to 400℉.
 Line a baking sheet with parchment paper.

-- Whisk together the whipping cream, lemon juice, egg, and vanilla in a small bowl and add to the flour/butter mixture.
+- Whisk together the whipping cream, lemon juice, lemon zest, egg, and vanilla in a small bowl and add to the flour/butter mixture.
 Stir together until the dough just starts to come together.
 Turn the contents of the bowl onto a clean counter and knead the mixture just until the dough comes together.
 Do not over-mix!

 - Shape the dough into 3 rounds each about 1 inch thick.
 Cut each round into 4 wedges using a pizza cutter or large knife and place them on the prepared baking sheet.
 Before baking, brush the top of each scone with whipping cream using a basting brush followed by a sprinkling of cane sugar.